-Information about the practicum experience is available via the MyChamberlain experience at community.chamberlain.edu.
-The portal experience includes tips for finding a practicum site and preceptor, description of the practicum, forms, grading rubrics and contact information.
+Information about the practicum experience is available via the My Chamberlain experience.
+The portal includes tips for finding a practicum site and preceptor, description of the practicum, forms, grading rubrics and contact information.

 Additional practicum resources are located in the Student Resource Center, which can be accessed through the Resources module in your course.